 What we like: Great price, versatile size, competitive ice retention, and easy to transport.

-What we don’t: Only sold online; injection-molded construction is less premium than rotomolded designs.
+What we don’t: Primarily sold online; injection-molded construction is less premium than rotomolded designs.

 The best hard-sided coolers nicely balance capacity, ice retention, portability, and price, and RTIC’s 52 QT Ultra-Light checks all those boxes emphatically.
 Starting with capacity, you get a versatile 52 quarts of storage, which easily squeezes into a trunk but still offers sufficient space for two campers headed out on a long weekend (for reference, most alternatives are either 45 or 65 qts.).
-As the name suggests, the 21-pound RTIC is well made yet notably lightweight, making it easier to carry than most similarly sized options, including Yeti's smaller Tundra 45 (23 lb.).
-Last but not least is cost: By selling direct to consumer (and consistently discounting their coolers on their own site), RTIC’s prices are significantly lower than much of the competition, with the 52 QT Ultra-Light checking in a considerable $125 less than the aforementioned Tundra 45.
+As the name suggests, the 21-pound RTIC is well made yet notably lightweight, making it easier to carry than most similarly sized options, including Yeti's smaller Tundra 45 (24 lb.
+9.6 oz.).
+Other highlights include an integrated bottle opener, comfortable carrying handles, and a nice seal even without the latches secured.
+Last but not least is cost: By selling direct to consumer (and consistently discounting their coolers on their own site), RTIC’s prices are significantly lower than much of the competition, with the 52 QT Ultra-Light checking in a considerable $100 less than the aforementioned Tundra 45.

-What are the downsides of buying an RTIC cooler?
+What are the downsides?
 First is the lack of convenience: While you can see and pick up a Yeti and many other brands at your local outdoor shop, you don’t get the same luxury with online-only RTIC.
-Additionally, the Ultra-Light’s injection-molded construction means it comes up a bit short in terms of all-out durability compared to the Tundra and other premium rotomolded options—including RTIC’s own 45 QT Hard Cooler below—although the trade-offs are a more manageable weight and reduced cost (for more on this, see our buying advice below).
+Additionally, the Ultra-Light’s injection-molded construction means it comes up a bit short in durability compared to the Tundra and other premium rotomolded options—including RTIC’s own 45 QT Ultra-Tough Cooler below—although the trade-offs are a more manageable weight and reduced cost (for more on this, see our buying advice below).
 The RTIC also falls a little behind in ice retention, although the differences aren't as stark as the price gap would suggest.
-Realistically, the Ultra-Light is all most of us need for beach days, summer camping, and boating trips, and the combination of value and performance earns it our top billing for 2024.
+Finally, we came away with a few nitpicks in testing, including a high drainage port that requires tipping to dump melted ice and loose handles that make a ruckus on bumpy roads.
+But small gripes aside, the Ultra-Light is all most of us need for beach days, summer camping, and boating trips, and the combination of value and performance earns it our top spot for 2024.

 See the RTIC 52 QT Ultra-Light